 - Food or Drink: No food is allowed in the TAC.
 If a student has a long exam, he/she may leave a snack in the Proctor’s Office (no additional time will be added for time used for a snack break).
 Drinks are allowed during exams at the TAC, but are highly discouraged.
 Damage to tests due to spilled drinks will be the student’s responsibility.

-- Bathroom breaks: Bathroom breaks are discouraged.
+- Bathroom breaks: Bathroom breaks are discouraged (unless approved on your VISA).
+Student's must sign-out with a Proctor when leaving the TAC, and must sign-in when returning.
 If a bathroom break is needed, the time elapsed during this break will not extend the time allotted to complete a test (unless minutes used for breaks is an approved accommodation on the student's VISA form).

 - Test Environment: Please remain quiet at all times when in the TAC.
 This includes when you are being directed to your seat, upon completion of the test, and upon check-out and key return.